-In honor of Suffrage 2019, the Boston Athenӕum's 2017-2018 Mudge Teacher Fellowship is open to scholars and independent researchers, in addition to Boston-area public, parochial, and independent school teachers and librarians in order to research the collections of the Boston Athenӕum to discover materials supporting the study of the suffrage movement.
+In honor of the 4ooth anniversary of the founding of Plymouth Colony, the 2018-2019 Mudge Teacher Fellowship is open to scholars and independent researchers, in addition to Boston-area public, parochial, and independent school teachers and librarians in order to research the collections of the Boston Athenӕum to discover materials supporting the study of Native American materials.
 Two fellows will be chosen: a scholar and a teacher who will work together.
-The selected scholar will discover the sources in the Athenæum’s holdings relevant to the history of women’s suffrage and be expected to share a list for use in a display.
-The selected teacher will be expected to produce a unit on the study of suffrage for use in a school history classroom that meets state and federal curriculum frameworks and standards.
+The selected scholar will discover the sources in the Athenæum’s holdings relevant to the history of Native Americans and be expected to share a list.
+The selected teacher will be expected to produce a unit on the study of Native Americans for use in classrooms that meets state and federal curriculum frameworks and standards.
 Both will be offered the opportunity to speak to the Athenӕum community.
 The fellowship carries a stipend of $1,500 for a residency of at least twenty days (four weeks) and includes a year’s membership to the Boston Athenæum.

 Applicants should use this online form to be considered for the Athenæum's Mudge Teacher Fellowship.
 Applications are due by April 15.
 Candidates will be notified by June 15.